timjacksonm/rle-decoder/README.md

 # rle-decoder

-Decode rle strings or parse an entire .rle file into a JavaScript object.
+Decode Run-length encoding strings or parse an entire .rle file into a JavaScript object.

 ## Installing